 As you add new stores you also increase revenue.
 As revenue rises, and if you can control costs, you begin to make a profit.
 Can you design a supply chain model that shows a profit after adding the new stores in Chicago and Columbus?
 How many new stores do you need to add before you can show a profit in your monthly P&L report?

-There is a spreadsheet reporting template you can use to import your simulation data and produce monthly Profit & Loss (P&L) Reports plus key performance indicators (KPIs).
+You can download a copy of the Monthly P&L reporting template and use it to generate reports.
+When you run your simulation and get it to run for 30+ days, you can download the simulation data and import that data into the reporting template to produce monthly Profit & Loss (P&L) Reports plus key performance indicators (KPIs).
 This report shows both the financial and operational sides of supply chain management.
 An example is shown below.

 P&L reports help you analyze your supply chain performance and find areas for improvement that will increase overall supply chain efficiency and profitability.
-To learn more go to Analyzing Simulation Data and scroll down to “Exporting Simulation Data” and “Download Simulation Data to Spreadsheet Reporting Templates“.
+You can also track the carbon footprint of your supply chain.
+To learn how to generate a P&L report from simulation data go to Analyzing Simulation Data and scroll down to “Exporting Simulation Data” and “Download Simulation Data to Spreadsheet Reporting Templates“.

-NOTE: Default values that come with the Cincinnati Seasonings supply chain model require you to both cut costs and increase revenue (open more stores) in order to make the company profitable.
+NOTE: Default values that come with the Cincinnati Seasonings supply chain model require you to cut costs AND increase revenue (open more stores) in order to make the company profitable.
 With only three stores you can reduce losses, but you cannot simply cut and save your way to profitability.
-However, as you add new stores, you will find ways to be profitable.
-Supply chains enable companies to expand and increase their revenue as well as control their operating costs.
+However, as you add new stores and the revenue they generate, you will find ways to be profitable.
+Good supply chain management enables companies to expand and increase their revenues as well as control their operating costs.

 Apply supply chain concepts and best practices from your readings and lectures to solve the problems you encounter in this case study.
 The problem-solving skills you develop here are directly applicable to the real world.
-Techniques that work well in these simulations will also work well to improve actual supply chain operations.
-This is a powerful way to build your understanding and skills in supply chain management (see our blog article Four Reasons to Use Simulations in Supply Chain Learning).
+Techniques that work well in these simulations will also work well to improve actual supply chain operations (see our blog article Four Reasons to Use Simulations in Supply Chain Learning).

-[ Instructors interested in this case can request a free evaluation account and a copy of the study guide.]
+[ Instructors interested in this case can request an evaluation account and a copy of the study guide.]

 You will acquire an intuitive or “street-smart” sense (a mental model) for how supply chains operate.
 And you will develop analytical skills for looking at the data, and exploring different ideas to improve supply chain performance.

-REMEMBER — There is spreadsheet template you can download and import your simulation data to produce monthly Profit & Loss Reports plus key performance indicators (KPIs) that measure your supply chain performance (go to Analyzing Simulation Data and scroll down to “Download Simulation Data to Spreadsheet Reporting Templates“).
+- Get Spreadsheet Reporting Templates — You can download your simulation data and use it to produce monthly Profit & Loss Reports plus key performance indicators (KPIs) that measure your supply chain performance.
+Go to Analyzing Simulation Data and scroll down to “Download Simulation Data to Spreadsheet Reporting Templates“.

-Register on SCM Globe to gain access to this and all other case studies.
-Click the blue “Register” button on the Log In page (app.scmglobe.com) and buy a subscription (if you haven’t already) using a credit card or PayPal account.
-Then go to the SCM Globe library and click the “Import” button next to this case study.
-Scan the “Getting Started” section (if you haven’t already), and you are ready to go.
+Register on SCM Globe to gain access to this and other supply chain simulations.
+Click the blue “Register” button on the app login page, and buy an account with a credit card (unless you already have an account).
+Scan the “Getting Started” section, and you are ready to start.
+Go to the SCM Globe library and click the “Import” button next to this or any other supply chain model.